-Funding for this project has not been provided since FY11.
-Additional funds of \$300K are needed to reimburse the State of Delaware for the Federal portion of the recent repairs made to the sand bypass plant.
-Also the \$390K annual funds are needed for project monitoring and the Federal contribution to periodic nourishment performed by DNREC.
+Funding of \$690K was provided in FY 14.
+These funds were used to reimburse the State of Delaware for the Federal portion of the operation and recent repairs of the sand bypass plant.
+Funds were also utilized for project monitoring.